Viburnum ellipticum

-Viburnum ellipticum, the common viburnum or oval-leaved viburnum, is a species of shrub in family Adoxaceae.
+Viburnum ellipticum, the common viburnum or oval-leaved viburnum, is a species of shrub in family Viburnaceae.

 The shrub has deciduous leaves with oval or rounded blades 2 to 6 cm long.
 The leaf blade usually has three main longitudinal veins and a shallowly toothed edge.
 The inflorescence is a flat-topped cyme of many unpleasant-smelling white flowers, each 6 to 8 mm wide with five petals and five whiskery, white stamens.
 The fruit is a drupe about 1 cm long, red, blackening with age.

 It is native to the western United States from Washington to central California, where it occurs in forests and mountain chaparral habitat.